 The short put spread does not require much ongoing maintenance since your risk is defined to both upside and downside.

 However, you may want to pay attention to the possibility of early assignment, especially with the short leg position of your trade — the put with the higher strike price.
 You might want to close your position before expiration so you don’t have to pay any potential assignment fees or trigger a margin call.
+Early assignment occurs when the holder of a short position is required to fulfill their obligation before expiration, typically when the option is in the money.
+Investors may choose to close their position before expiration to avoid the risk of early assignment, especially if the underlying asset is approaching (or has surpassed) the short option’s strike price.

 Exit Strategy

-If the stock’s price is above the higher strike price at expiration, there is nothing you have to do; the puts will expire worthless, and you will walk away with the maximum profit of the credit you received.
+If the stock’s price is above the higher strike price at expiration, there is nothing you have to do; both puts will expire worthless, and you will walk away with the maximum profit of the credit you received.

-Before expiration, however, you can exit the trade to avoid having to buy shares that you may be obligated to purchase because you sold a put option.
+Before expiration, however, you can exit the trade to avoid having to buy shares that you may be obligated to purchase since you sold a put option.
 To exit the trade, you can buy the short put contract to close and sell the long put contract to close.

 Get up to $1,000 in stock when you fund a new Active Invest account.*